yukaizou2015/GCD_Project/CodeBook.md

 # CodeBook

 ## Project Description
-In this project, a tidy data set is prepared from the raw data collected from the accelerometers from the Samsung Galaxy S smartphone.
+In this course project, a tidy data set is prepared from the raw data collected from the accelerometers from the Samsung Galaxy S smartphone.

-##Study design and data processing
+## Study design and data processing

-###Collection of the raw data
+### Collection of the raw data
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity was captured at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-##Creating the tidy datafile

-###Guide to create the tidy data file
+### Creation of the tidy data
-Description on how to create the tidy data file (1. download the data, ...)/
+Description on how to create the tidy data file (1. download the data, ...)/ Step 1: Read in *features.txt* and extract only the **mean()** and **std()** variables using grep command.
+To exclude undesired variables **meanFreq()** and **angle(...Mean)**, make sure to set fixed=TRUE in grep command.
+Step 2: Read in test sets (*X_test.txt*, *subject_test.txt*, *y_test.txt*) and training sets (*X_train.txt*, *subject_train.txt*, *y_train.txt*); combined the three files for test sets into data frame, and do the same for the three files for training sets;
+Step 3: Merge training sets and test sets using full\_join command (what software? which version?).
+Export the merged data sets to *1st_dataset.txt* for later processing.
+Step 4: Add a new variable which combines subject and activity together, using mutate command in dplyr package (what version?)
+Step 5: Using the newly created variable as the factor, calculate the average for each variable of each activity and each subject through sapply and tapply commands.
+Convert the results into a data frame.
+Step 6: Replace the label of activity in the tidy data set with the descriptive names in *activity_labels.txt*, using merge and select command.
+Step 7: Export the
+Step 8:
+Step 9:

+com.average <- merge(activity_labels, com.average, by.x = "V1", by.y = "activity") %>% rename(activity = V2)
+com.average <- select(com.average, 2:(length(com.average)-1))
+dim(com.average)

+# Export the second tidy data set
+write.table(com.average, "2nd_tidydataset.txt", row.name=FALSE)

 ###Cleaning of the data
 Short, high-level description of what the cleaning script does. [link to the readme document that describes the code in greater detail]()